Cyber Dust App

 Disappearing Text Messages invented by Mark Cuban

 Mark Cuban and Mention Mobile

 With all the media attention on how much our online activities are saved and stored away to potentially be used against us, the Cyberdust App release couldn't have come at a better time.
-So how do you give away a Free App that turns anything you do with it into cyber dust, and turn it into yet another billion dollar empire?
+So how do you give away a Free App that turns anything you do with it into cyber dust, and turns it into yet another billion dollar empire?
 First off the Cyberdust App wasn't invented as a for-profit idea, but instead to solve a real problem shrinking our digital footprint while online.
-After listening to some of the crazy lawsuits that's been filed against Cuban, and the ability to use old emails and seemingly harmless text messages against him, Mark has created a Text App having a 30 second life before the message disappears forever.
+After listening to some of the crazy lawsuits that have been filed against Cuban, and the ability to use old emails and seemingly harmless text messages against him, Mark has created a Text App having a 30-second life before the message disappears forever.

 Why will Cyberdust be Mark Cuban's next Billion Dollar Business

 To understand the potential of Cyber Dust changing the entire text industry I talked to ask an expert, my teenage Son.
 When two teenager's (and really most everyone) are texting each other, they have this illusion it's a private conversation when lots of subjects are freely discussed "in the moment".
 Given the choice of using one text app that saves everything you say no matter how innocent, compared to a text app that disappears after 30 seconds, there really is no choice.
 Why would anyone even consider sending a text message that potentially can be used against you compared to deleting the message forever?